mmusau99/phase-0-tracks/version-control/git-definitions.md

 A merge conflict is when two code sets are trying to merge different data into the place on the master.
 Solve by finding the conflict, marking it and designing a strategy to proceed.

+>> Here is some new content for yo consideration